WEBPAGE UNDER CONSTRUCTION...

-Affective Computing represents a challenging research field at the intersection of Artificial Intelligence, Neuroscience and Psychology.
-The main objective of the research group is the analysis and detection of human emotions, of affective and cognitive states, as well as the human-machine interaction.
-Such areas are investigated through the application of advanced Artificial Intelligence techniques, that allow to provide efficient solutions in several application areas, including social robotics, health support, education and virtual and augmented reality, with a particular focus on applications that support wellness and quality of life.
+Affective Computing is a cutting-edge research field at the intersection of Artificial Intelligence, Neuroscience and Psychology.
+The research group's main goal is the analysis and detection of human emotions, affective and cognitive states, as well as human-machine interaction.
+These areas are investigated through the application of advanced Artificial Intelligence techniques, which allow providing effective solutions in various application areas, including social robotics, health support, education and virtual and augmented reality, with a particular focus on applications supporting well-being and quality of life.

 PE6_6 - Algorithms, distributed, parallel and network algorithms, algorithmic game theory